An up to date version of Chrome, Safari, Firefox or Internet Explorer.

 Some things to think about with savings:

 - The higher the growth rate the higher the risk.
 Remember there is no 'free lunch' on Wall Street, with the one exception - diversification.
-Having your assets spread across a multitude of stocks and bonds (using low cost index funds) eliminates the possibility of getting rich quick, but makes your portfolio very efficient from a risk vs return standpoint.
+Having your assets spread across a multitude of asset classes as opposed to a few concentrated areas eliminates the possibility of getting rich quick, but makes your portfolio very efficient from a risk vs return standpoint.

 - The more time you give yourself to save the better.
 Extra time gets the power of compound interest working in your favor.

 In order to calculate what you would need to save per month to reach a savings goal, use the formula: